Catalogue of wide binary, trinary and quaternary candidates from the Gaia data release 2 (region $\left\vert b\right\vert >25\,\deg$): Summary and conclusion

 \section{Summary and conclusion}

-With the use of the optimized statistical method for analysis of finite 2D patterns we studied occurrence of wide multiple stars.
+With the use of the optimized statistical method for analysis of 2D patterns we studied occurrence of wide multiple stars: binaries, trinaries and quaternaries.
 The candidates are selected using the astrometric data collected in the \textit{Gaia}-DR2 catalogue.
 So, we have studied the pairs with angular separation wider than $\approx0.5\,\mathrm{as}$, which is present \textit{Gaia} lower limit for resolution of two sources.
-Our present analysis covers the region of galactic latitude $\left\vert b\right\vert >25\deg$ and radial distance $L\lesssim15000\,\mathrm{pc}$.
+Our present analysis covers the region of galactic latitude $\left\vert b\right\vert >25\deg$ and radial distance $L\lesssim15,000\,\mathrm{pc}$.
 In this space we have analyzed about $1.3\times10^{7}$ circle events of diameter $144\,\mathrm{as}$ involving $7.5\times10^{7}$ sources.
-Circle shape is advantageous for calculation of the random background under the peak.
+The circle shape is advantageous for calculation of the random background.
 The total number of processed sources with positive parallax is about $1.2\times10^{8}$.

 The analysis is focused on two basic parameters related to any pair of sources in the multiple systems: angular separation $d$ and collinearity $\alpha$ of their proper motion.
 Distribution of these parameters is compared with distributions generated by the random background.
-The domain of the clear peak of binaries is constrained by conditions (\ref{SA0a}), so the candidates must meet these conditions.
-The knowledge of the background allows us to define parameter $\beta$ representing quality of the candidates.
+The domain of the clear peak of binaries is limited by conditions (\ref{SA0a}) that serve as the cut for the selection of candidates.
+The exact knowledge of the background allows us to define probabilistic parameter $\beta$ representing the quality of candidates.
 Additional condition, which is required for the radial separation $\Delta L$, improves quality of candidates.
 After this selection (enriched exposition) the candidates are recorded in the attached catalogue.
-Total numbers of candidates with quality $\beta$ are shown in Tab.\ref{tab5}.
+Total numbers of candidates of wide multiple stars in the region $\left\vert b\right\vert >25\deg$ are shown in Tab.\ref{tab5}.
+The catalog is compared with some other catalogues of wide binaries selected from the \textit{Gaia} data.

-We have also shown that the results of present 2D analysis are fully consistent with our previous 3D analysis.
-In the resolution conditions defined by \textit{Gaia} we confirm that projection of wide binary orbit satisfies approximate relation (\ref{SA15}).
-The average period and mass of the wide binary systems (\ref{SA3}) are very similar to our previous approximate estimates.
+We have also shown that the results of the present 2D analysis are fully consistent with our previous 3D analysis of \textit{Gaia} DR2 data.
+We confirm that the projection of wide binary orbit satisfies approximate relation (\ref{SA15}).
+The average period and mass of the wide binary systems (\ref{SA3}) are very similar to our previous estimates based on 3D analysis.

 \